megagames-me/reactive-essays/README.md

 # reactive-essays

-## DEVELOPERS WORK ON REIF BRANCH
+## DEVELOPERS WORK ON DEV BRANCH.
+We are recoding almost everything.

-### Developers: we need to continue to add features from Tangle.
-REOutput is complete.
-Also, please add custom functions to REValue like REOutput

 **WARNING:** reactive-essays is currently under huge development.
 DO NOT USE IT AT THIS TIME!